pmengelbert/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 `defaults` is designed based on the principle that all configurable behavior is initially implemented as options.
 This design decision was made after analyzing the intended behavior and realizing that targeting options effectively addresses the use cases.
-During command execution, a merge will be occur, with inline overrides taking precedence over the defaults.
+During command execution, a merge will occur, with inline overrides taking precedence over the defaults.

 ```